npm package discovery and stats viewer.

 Readme

-This entire codebase — Rust parsers, TypeScript renderers, tests, and tooling — was implemented by Claude (Anthropic's AI assistant) through iterative prompting.
+This entire codebase — Rust parsers, TypeScript renderers, tests, and tooling — is implemented by AI coding agents, primarily Claude and Codex, through iterative prompting.
 No human-written application code exists in this repository.

 Office Open XML Viewer